 With a little bit of common sense (and this handy tool called the Court Card Map), you can read the tarot Court Cards confidently and with ease.
+This video will walk you thru exactly how to use and read the Court Card Map.

-I’m going to cover how to use this Court Card Map, but first you’ll need to download and print your own copy.
+First you’ll need to download and print your own copy.
 Just enter your name and email below, and the Court Card Map will be delivered immediately to your inbox (it’s totally free):

 Okay, now that you have that printed, you should notice that it’s 5 pages of tarot goodness.
 Ignore the first page for now – this is where we’ll record the answers we come up with on the last 4 pages.

 Those last four pages are our brainstorming area.
 Let’s start with the Cups, but before we do…

 Your life isn’t static and neither is your Court Card Map.
 People come into your life all the time and your relationships change.
 Someone may be your Prince-Charming Knight of Cups today, and he might become your good-husband-and-father King of Pentacles in a few years.
 Or, he becomes an evil-ex and is now your gossipy, spying Page of Swords.
 Ugh.
 People change.

 So, the work we’re doing today will change.
 You will have to update this Court Card Map every once and awhile.
 There is no right or wrong answer when you fill it out.
 Just give it a start and the rest will become clear with time.

 Step One: Your People

 Before we even touch the Court Card Map, it will be helpful if you get out your journal or some scratch paper and list out the important people in your life with a few notes about their major characteristics.